Reduction or enhancement of stellarator turbulence by impurities

-Beyond heat fluxes, the amplitude of the electrostatic potential fluctuations is, analagously, enhanced or reduced depending on whether the impurity density gradient has, respectively, the opposite or the same sign as that of the main ion density gradient, as Fig.~\ref{fig:phi2_and_Q}(a) shows for the case with C$^{6+}$.
-Fig.~\ref{fig:phi2_and_Q}(b) depicts the ratio of the electron and ion heat fluxes over the squared electrostatic fluctuations, $\left<\varphi^2\right>$, where $\left<...\right>$ denotes the average on the flux tube volume.
+Beyond heat fluxes, the amplitude of the electrostatic potential fluctuations is, analogously to $Q_i$, enhanced or reduced, as Fig.~\ref{fig:phi2_and_Q}(a) shows for the case with C$^{6+}$ and the three analyzed devices.
+Figures \ref{fig:phi2_and_Q}(b) and \ref{fig:phi2_and_Q}(c) depict the ratio of, respectively, the ion and electron heat fluxes over the squared electrostatic fluctuations, $\left<\varphi^2\right>$, where $\left<...\right>$ denotes the average over the flux tube volume.
 For ions, $Q_i/\left<\varphi^2\right>$ depends weakly on $a/L_{n_z}$, which indicates that the ion heat flux is strongly tied to the fluctuation level of the potential.
 In other words, the ion heat flux decreases or increases as turbulent fluctuations do.
-In contrast, the dependence of $Q_e$ on $a/L_{n_z}$ is not as clearly correlated with the amplitude of the fluctuations.
-Fig.~\ref{fig:phi2_and_Q}(b) shows that the change of $Q_e$ with growing impurity density peaking ($a/L_{n_z}>0$) is stronger than that of the fluctuations of the potential.
-On the other hand, $Q_e$ varies at a lower rate than fluctuations with increasing impurity hollowness ($a/L_{n_z}<0$).
-A plausible reason for this weaker correlation is that electrons, contrarily to ions, do respond sensitively to the modifications enforced by quasineutrality on their own density gradient.
+In contrast, Fig.~\ref{fig:phi2_and_Q}(c) shows that $Q_e$ increases more sharply with $a/L_{n_z}$ than $\left<\varphi^2\right>$ does.
+Remarkably, all devices exhibit a similar trend, which roughly follows that of $a/L_{n_e}$, depicted for clarity.
+As $a/L_{n_e}$ is equally increased in all three devices, the alignment is not surprising.
+This indicates that, ultimately, despite the different impact that the presence of the impurity alone has on $Q_e$ for each device (see inset of Fig.~\ref{fig:QiandQe_others}(b)), the correction due to $a/L_{n_e}$ is comparable for all three devices, at least in this case of a moderate $Z_{\mathrm{eff}}$ of 1.4.